New Home vs. Resale: Which is Right for You?

 So it’s understandable that some buyers prefer an existing house in an older neighborhood.
 But have you seriously considered the potential advantages of buying new?
 Here’s a quick overview of some of the important pluses of new homes to think about:

-Energy Consumption/Green Building: If you care about “green” — whether that means the money you spend on energy bills every month or your concern about the environment — a newly constructed home is virtually always the better option.
+If you care about “green” — whether that means the money you spend on energy bills every month or your concern about the environment — a newly constructed home is virtually always the better option.
 Homes built today must meet far tougher national code standards for energy efficiency than just a few years back.
-Most newly-built homes, in fact, come with energy certifications covering walls, roofs, windows, doors and even appliance packages.
+Most newly built homes, in fact, come with energy certifications covering walls, roofs, windows, doors and even appliance packages.
 Virtually no resale homes offer certifications because they were built to much lower standards — often decades ago, when energy usage was an afterthought.

-Replacement Costs: By definition, with a new house everything is new, including costly components — such as the furnace, water heater, air conditioning unit, kitchen appliances and roof, — and doors, windows, and more.
+By definition, with a new house everything is new, including costly components — such as the furnace, water heater, air conditioning unit, kitchen appliances and roof, doors, windows and more.
 In a new home, most of these components come with a warranty, sometimes for up to 10 years.
-With a resale house, the equipment and structural features you buy have been in use for awhile, and may be close to needing replacement.
+With a resale house, the equipment and structural features you buy have been in use for a while and may be close to needing replacement.
 There may or may not be warranties, but if there are they probably have significant limitations.

-Consider some of these typical capital improvements that may be part of the true cost to you over the early years of a purchase of an existing house:
+Consider some of these typical capital improvements that may be part of the true cost to you over the early years of the purchase of an existing house:

-• Heating and Air Conditioning: The typical furnace has a 20 year life expectancy; the typical central air system 15 years.
-Replacing them could cost you $5,000 (air conditioning unit) and $4,000 and up for the furnace, depending upon the system you choose.
+• Heating and Air Conditioning: The typical furnace has a 20-year life expectancy; the typical central air system 15 years.
+Replacing them could cost you $4,100 for an air conditioning unit and $3,675 and up for the furnace, depending on the system you choose.
+Prices according to Remodeling Calculator.

 • Flooring/Carpeting/Tile/Hardwood Floor refinish: You’re virtually guaranteed to replace some carpeting in a resale home and you may need to upgrade other flooring or finishes.
 Costs can run anywhere from a few thousand dollars to well over $15,000, depending on your choices.